Updated: August 26, 2025

-When traversing the many roads of the Philippines you will at least once encounter a vehicle with blinking lights.
+When traversing the many roads of the Philippines, you will at least encounter a vehicle with blinking lights once in a while.
 This can come in the form of either blinking brake lights or other accessory lights that aren’t standard with the vehicle.
-That being said, they can pose a potential hazard to you and other road users as they can bring about confusion and can make it hard to distinguish what they are trying to do.
+As fun as they may be as an idea, in reality, they can pose a potential hazard to you and other road users, as they can bring about confusion and make it hard to distinguish what they are trying to do.
 With that in mind, here are a couple of reasons why blinking lights for cars are hazardous for other road users.

 Blinking brake lights